 Chalk paint is very consistent and predictable.
 It goes on in a smooth, chalky, matte finish.
 While chalk paint is great for distressing, it doesn’t create a “chippy” look of a time-worn piece of furniture.
 It is easy to control the amount of distressing when using chalk paint.
 When sanding, the paint comes off in a fine powder.

 Milk paint is very unpredictable.
-And honestly, that is one of the things I love about it.
+For me, that’s what makes painting with milk paint so fun!
 Each piece is going to be unique.
 I love the anticipation of seeing what the paint is going to do after I apply it to a piece of furniture.
 It is easy to get a random flaking and “chippy” look with milk paint.
 This gives your piece a vintage, time-worn feel.
 Most of the time, the paint will naturally become flaky and chippy when applied to anything non-porous (if applying to unfinished wood, you will not get a chippy look without applying a resisting agent first).

 If you want to protect your paint, it’s best to use a top coat.
 There are many different top coats to decide from, but I always choose mine depending on what the piece will be used for.
 If it is just for decor and will not get a lot of use, then a wax or hemp oil will do the trick.
 However, if it is a piece that will get lots of use, such as cabinets, vanities, or dressers, I would recommend a more durable top coat such as Polycrylic.

-Because this is a porous paint, it requires a top coat to properly seal.
+Because this is a porous paint, milk paint requires a top coat to properly seal.
 Just like the chalk paint, you can use wax, hemp oil, or polycrylic as a top coat.
-If it is a very chippy piece, I would recommend using tough coat to seal it and prevent further chipping (you can read more about that technique HERE).
+If it is a very chippy piece, I would recommend using tough coat to seal it and prevent further chipping (read more about tough coat technique).

 Which paint is better and when should I use Chalk Paint vs Milk Paint?